isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-09-07-post-time-honoured-temple-design.md

 The five-metre-high *gopuram*, which faces east, is adorned with sculptures representing the divine trinity of Vedic mythology[^26] – Brahma, Vishnu and Shiva.
 These three gods are responsible for the creation, preservation and destruction of the world respectively.[^27] Three-dimensional sculptures and carvings depicting the three gods and their many reincarnations embellish the four sides of the tower, presenting a stunning visual tableaux of scenes from Hindu religion and mythology.[^28]

 In 1936, the three-tiered *gopuram* was raised into its present five-tiers.
-In the 1960s, the gopuram was restored and decorated with the elaborate sculptures and carvings that you see today.[^29] Photographs of the original three-tiered gopuram show a slimmer and more sparsely decorated structure compared to the present broader and more ornate tower.
-The sides of the old gopuram also appear to be steeper than the new one.[^30] Beneath the gopuram is a pair of heavy, double-leafed timber main doors that open into the main hall of the temple.[^31]
+In the 1960s, the *gopuram* was restored and decorated with the elaborate sculptures and carvings that you see today.[^29] Photographs of the original three-tiered *gopuram* show a slimmer and more sparsely decorated structure compared to the present broader and more ornate tower.
+The sides of the old *gopuram* also appear to be steeper than the new one.[^30] Beneath the *gopuram* is a pair of heavy, double-leafed timber main doors that open into the main hall of the temple.[^31]

 Craftsmen from South India drew their inspiration not only from Indian tradition, but also from the military traditions of colonial India.
 Hence, they incorporated Indian sepoys(soldiers recruited by the British in India), dressed in khaki uniforms and armed with rifles, into the collection of the sculptures carved into the gopuram as well as on the walls of the temple.
-In 1971, however, the sepoy statues on the gopuram were removed during renovation works and replaced with figures clad in Indian traditional costumes.[^32]
+In 1971, however, the sepoy statues on the *gopuram* were removed during renovation works and replaced with figures clad in Indian traditional costumes.[^32]

 #### **The Mandapam**

-The entrance of the temple leads to a main hall or mandapam, which is flanked by a series of square columns ornamented with statues of deities.[^33] Along the north and south elevations of the hall is an arcade of trefoil arched openings.
-The main design elements of the mandapam are its colourful ceiling and the series of columns that give definition to the vast space.[^34]
+The entrance of the temple leads to a main hall or *mandapam*, which is flanked by a series of square columns ornamented with statues of deities.[^33] Along the north and south elevations of the hall is an arcade of trefoil arched openings.
+The main design elements of the *mandapam* are its colourful ceiling and the series of columns that give definition to the vast space.[^34]

-The ceiling of the hall is decorated with elaborate paintings, including that of a mandala, a circular diagram that symbolises the sublime state of Nirvana,[^35] and Hindu gods such as Lord Ganesha[^36] and Goddess Saraswathi[^37].
-On the walls along the temple columns and in the inner sanctums are hand-painted murals of various deities, always restored to their original vivid hues before each temple re- consecration.[^38] The highly skilled painters, who hail from Tamil Nadu, have to lie flat on their backs to paint the intricate ceiling panels of the mandapam.[^39]
+The ceiling of the hall is decorated with elaborate paintings, including that of a *mandala*, a circular diagram that symbolises the sublime state of Nirvana,[^35] and Hindu gods such as Lord Ganesha[^36] and Goddess Saraswathi[^37].
+On the walls along the temple columns and in the inner sanctums are hand-painted murals of various deities, always restored to their original vivid hues before each temple re- consecration.[^38] The highly skilled painters, who hail from Tamil Nadu, have to lie flat on their backs to paint the intricate ceiling panels of the *mandapam*.[^39]

 The original attap walkway that connected the main entrance to the principal shrine of Sri Mariamman was destroyed in a fire in 1910.
 A permanent walkway, which still stands today, was designed and completed in 1916.[^40]

 #### **The Vimanam**

-A decorated dome known as a vimanam signifies the presence of a shrine or altar beneath it.[^41] There are four such vimanam, and these are all located in the west elevation of the temple.
+A decorated dome known as a *vimanam* signifies the presence of a shrine or altar beneath it.[^41] There are four such *vimanam*, and these are all located in the west elevation of the temple.

-Each vimanam is an onion-shaped structure, decorated with colourful painted sculptures and capped with small pinnacles.[^42] Below the main vimanam is the shrine of Sri Mariamman, the presiding deity of the temple.
-The other three vimanam are located above the shrines for Lord Rama, Lord Subramanya[^43] and Goddess Drowpathai Amman[^44].
+Each *vimanam* is an onion-shaped structure, decorated with colourful painted sculptures and capped with small pinnacles.[^42] Below the main *vimanam* is the shrine of Sri Mariamman, the presiding deity of the temple.
+The other three *vimanam* are located above the shrines for Lord Rama, Lord Subramanya[^43] and Goddess Drowpathai Amman[^44].

 #### **Shrines**